-In planning and performing our audit, we considered Utah Humanities Council's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Council's internal control over financial reporting.
+Management of Utah Humanities Council is responsible for establishing and maintaining effective internal control over financial reporting.
+In planning and performing our audit, we considered the Council's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Council's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of the Council's internal control over financial reporting.